About TREX - the HPC Centre of Excellence for Quantum Chemistry

 The applications of supercomputing in science are countless: from fundamental physics (advancing the frontiers of knowledge of matter or exploring the universe) to material science (designing new critical components for the pharmaceutical or energy sectors) and earth science (modelling the atmospheric and oceanic phenomena at planetary level).

-The European Union has recognized high performance computing as a key component of the digital single market strategy.
+The European Union has recognised high performance computing as a key component of the digital single market strategy.

 For more information visit: https://eurohpc-ju.europa.eu/ and https://www.hpccoe.eu/eu-hpc-centres-of-excellence2/